Download & Install the SocketXP Agent

 Access the TCP service securely using the SocketXP agent in IoT Slave Mode.

-Now you could remote SSH into your Pi or IoT device over the internet from the SocketXP Web Portal
+Now you could remote SSH into your Pi or IoT device over the internet from the SocketXP web portal

 Usecase #2: Public URL for your IoT Web Service: